daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition.md

 Pierrick will continue his project characterizing the haplotypes of *Pocillopora* spp. around Moorea.
 We will conduct additional sampling on transects at the Mahana and Hilton sites in September.

+### *Spawning*

+We watched for spawning and no colonies spawned tonight.
+We will continue watching through Wednesday.

 # 18 September 2022

 ### *Setting up temperature control*